livepeer/livepeer-monorepo/CONTRIBUTING.md

 #### Improving scripts and tooling

-We want to make sure LivepeerJS contributors developer experience (DX).
+We want to make sure LivepeerJS contributors have a pleasant developer experience (DX).
 The tools we use to code continually change and improve.
-If you see a script that can be simplified or a tool that can be used or removed, feel free to create an issue and/or PR to discuss.
+If you see ways to reduce the amount of repetition or stress when it comes to coding in this project, feel free to create an issue and/or PR to discuss.
+Let's continue to improve this codebase for everyone.

 > Note: These changes generally affect multiple packages, so you'll probably want to be familiar with each project's layout and conventions.
 Because of this additional cognitive load, you may not want to begin here for you first contribution.